FAIRmat-NFDI/pynxtools/docs/learn/pynxtools/dataconverter-append-mode.md

 !!! info "WIP"

 Explain assumptions made and limitations of the current implementation.
+Note skip-verify is skipped hard.